 7.7.1.2 Bundles

 7.7.1.2.1 Where bundles are used for transporting and storing nitrous oxide the individual cylinders in the bundle are usually manifolded together and terminate with one connection point for filling and discharge.
 Bundles are fitted with a main isolation valve.
-It is recommended that isolation valves are not fitted on each individual cylinder in a bundle to avoid overfilling of individual cylinders.

 7.7.1.2.2 The cylinders are equipped with individual valves each cylinder shall be filled individually.